WOOSEUNGHOON/ssp/index.md

 ## RESEARCHER RECRUITMENT

-We are continuously looking for enthusiastic graduate/undergraduate students and postdocs interested in working with us.
-Please contact Prof. [Seunghoon Woo](seunghoonwoo@korea.ac.kr) (seunghoonwoo@korea.ac.kr).
+We are continuously looking for enthusiastic graduate/undergraduate students and postdocs interested in working with us. <br>Please contact Prof. [Seunghoon Woo](seunghoonwoo@korea.ac.kr) (seunghoonwoo@korea.ac.kr).

 ## RESEARCH AREAS (NOT LIMITED TO)